 - Freelancers are doers who get things done usually for a lower hourly rate than other provider types.
 This is usually because they are less polished and less experienced, but if you find a great one it can be a great deal.
-When you hire a freelancer, it’s like hiring a junior to mid level individual contributor.
+When you hire a freelancer, it’s like hiring a junior to mid-level individual contributor.

-- Agencies are a group of experts, from senior to junior, who usually specialize in getting things done but sometimes have figured out how to leverage their senior people to work on strategy for clients as well.
+- Agencies are a group of experts, from senior to junior, who usually specialize in getting things done but sometimes have figured out how to leverage their senior people to work on a strategy for clients as well.
 When you hire an agency, it’s like hiring a whole team.

-So how do you figure out if you need strategy or services, or both?
+So how do you figure out if you need strategy or services–or both?

-Fortunately it’s a simple set of questions to ask:
+Fortunately, it’s a simple set of questions to ask: